Astral-Research-Labs/Entropy-As-Hallucinogen/README.md

 View and run at https://www.kaggle.com/code/blackoutcreed/entropy-as-hallucinogen or import the ipynb into kaggle notebook or IDE of your own choice (ensure cuda suppprt)

+## Limitations

+- Evaluated on a single model (FLAN-T5 base)
+- Multiple-choice setting (not free-form generation)
+- Entropy measured at token level only

 ## Notes